 Our program meets the demands of the changing healthcare landscape and prepares our graduates to become the healthcare leaders of the future.

-23 Credit Hours must be completed for residency requirements
+23 Credit Hours total must be completed for residency requirements that comprise:

 19 Credit Hours must be completed for Core Courses including:

 - *IMT 304 – Strategic Communication (4 credits)

 - *IMT 307 – Global Impact of Radiant Energy and the Environment (5 credits)

 - *IMT 420 – Teamwork Collaboration in Healthcare (4 credits)

 - *IMT 430 – Strategic Leadership (Capstone Project) (6 credits)